dynobase-icon

 What are DynamoDB Global Tables?

 DynamoDB Global Tables are globally available, fully-managed, multi-master, multi-region DynamoDB tables with eventual cross-region replication.
-With global tables, you get a replica of your table in each of the desired zones.
+With global tables, you get a replica of your table in each of the desired regions.
 Once you write data to one of the replicas, it will be eventually replicated to the rest of the tables.
+This ensures high availability and low-latency access to data across different geographical locations.

 How to Create Global Tables in DynamoDB?
 (Step by Step)